shravansulikeri/AmbientAssistedLivingSystem/README.md

   User can easily interact with the android phone/tablet.
 The user can send commands via the buttons.
 The data are being analyzed by the application and are sent over a network.
 The xampp acts as a server, analyses the data and activates the webpage.

+# FUTURE SCOPE AND ENHANCEMENTS OF THE PROJECTS
+  Looking at the current situation we have built our project using local area network, even we can build it globally.
+Limitation to control several devices can be extended by controlling over all other electrical devices and appliances.
+Network can be connected to internet and Security cameras can be controlled from other places, allowing the user to observe activity around a house or business.
+Security systems can include motion sensors that will detect any kind of unauthorized movement and notify the user.
+Scope of this project can be expanded to many areas by not restricting to only home.

+  In this highly developing era, where directly or indirectly, everything is dependent on computation and information technology,Arduino
+Ethernet proves to be a smart, economic and efficient platform for implementing the Ambient Assisted Living System.
+The code provided is generic and flexible in a user friendly manner and can be extended for any future applications like power control, surveillance, etc, easily.

+  In the large hospitals one cannot have attention towards the individual person so we can implement detection of bedwetting in such hospitals to detect bedwetting.